isabella232/mobile-services.pt-BR/help/android/acquisition-main/acquisition.md

    >[!IMPORTANT]
    >
-   >Se você estiver enviando dados para vários conjuntos de relatórios, use as configurações de aquisição (servidor de aquisição e appid) do aplicativo associado ao primeiro conjunto de relatórios na lista de IDs de conjunto de relatórios.
+   > Se estiver enviando dados para vários conjuntos de relatórios, use as configurações de aquisição (servidor de aquisição e appid) do aplicativo associado ao primeiro conjunto de relatórios na sua lista de IDs de conjuntos de relatórios.

    The `acquisition` settings are generated by Adobe Mobile services and should not be changed.
 For more information about how to download a customized `ADBMobileConfig.json` file with the `acquisition` settings pre-configured, see [Before You Start](/help/android/getting-started/requirements.md).